18F/guides/docs/development.md

    **only** to the `package.json` and `package-lock.json` files and ideally they would be small changes, obviously connected to version updates.
 After reviewing the changes, you should approve the PR.

+   Semantic versioning practices suggest that for dependencies where the "major" version changes (the first number, e.g. 3.x.y), breaking changes might be present and additional testing might be warranted.
+The reviewer could pull the Git branch and test the site build and function locally.

 1. When the automated tests have completed successfully and the PR is reviewed and approved, go ahead and merge the PR.